apache/spark/docs/spark-connect-overview.md

 # What is included in Spark 3.4

-In Spark 3.4, Spark Connect provides DataFrame API coverage for PySpark and Spark Connect clients for other languages are planned for the future.
+In Spark 3.4, Spark Connect provides DataFrame API coverage for PySpark.
+Spark Connect clients for other languages are planned for the future.